x3zapper/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the customer relation book.
+* `list` followed by `delete 2` deletes the 2nd person in the contact list.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Clearing all entries: `clear`

-Clears all entries from the customer relation book.
+Clears all entries from the contact list.

 Format: `clear`

 ### Adding a complex note to person: `note`

-The `note` command allows the user to add, edit, or delete a note for a specific person in the customer relation book.
+The `note` command allows the user to add, edit, or delete a note for a specific person in the contact list.
 Notes can be used to store additional information such as remarks, reminders, or comments about a person.
 * You can remove the person's note data by typing `nt/` without specifying any text after it.